akmur/alex-11ty/posts/2018-03-15-come-on-valve-fix-those-icons.md

 _Update 24th October 2018: This is not the case anymore!
 Yay!
 The steam client has been updated, not sure when it happened, but it has happened!
 Hooray!_

-Maybe it&#8217;s my OCD, but you know what is the main reason i don&#8217;t buy any game from Steam?
-No, it&#8217;s not that I am on a Mac.
+Maybe it's my OCD, but you know what is the main reason i don't buy any game from Steam?
+No, it's not that I am on a Mac.

-Also, it&#8217;s not because Steam is a slow and bloated application, no.
+Also, it's not because Steam is a slow and bloated application, no.

 The real reason are those icon in the top right corner, the ones used to close, minimize and maximize applications.